Monday - Friday

 Can You Change Child Support Payments in California?

-Modifying child support payments are a crucial aspect of divorce when children are involved.
-In California, the court orders child support based on the incomes of both parents and the needs of the child.
-However, changes in circumstances, such as job loss, remarriage, relocation, or a significant change in income, may warrant a change in child support payments.
+Modifying child support payments can be a needed step after a divorce.
+In California, when couples with children divorce, the court orders child support based on the incomes of both parents and the needs of the child.
+However, changes in circumstances, such as job loss, remarriage, relocation, or a significant increase in income for either parent, may warrant a change in child support payments.
 In this article, we will explore how to change child support payments in California and the factors that influence the court’s decision.

 Reasons for Changing Child Support Payments

-Some common reasons for changing child support payments in California can be attributed to changes in the financial situation of either parent.
+One of the most common reasons for changing child support payments in California is usually triggered by changes in the financial situation of either parent.
 This could be due to:

 • Job loss